kbroderick/fis-scraper/README.md

 2. Run the scraper:

    **CAUTION**
    This will attempt to ingest all available FIS points lists since 2002.
 As of this writing, there are 331 available.
 Expect this to take a while.
    ```bash
    python main.py
    ```

    TODO:
+      ability to ingest only new lists
       add ability to ingest race results via scraping allow for CSV input of roster for eval allow for web scraping to generate roster